U:L By You

 Various Locations

 Want to catch a great view without forking out for one of the observation decks?
-No problem, just climb up to one of Melbourne’s many rooftop bars.
-Entry is free, though we’d recommend buying a drink while you’re there.
-Some of our favourites are Madame Brussels, Naked in the Sky and Siglo.
+No problem, just climb up to one of Melbourne’s many rooftop bars (our top picks here).
+Entry is free, though we’d recommend buying a drink.
+Some of our faves are Madame Brussels, Naked in the Sky and Siglo.

 Koorie Heritage Trust Centre